-Hi, I’m Oana a Journalist, Communications expert and Infertility blogger turned Patient Advocate and Fertility Coach.
+Hi, I’m Oana, your Patient Advocate and Fertility Coach.

-I was diagnosed with unexplained secondary infertility after a second trimester loss in 2014.
+A veteran journalist and communication expert, I have been myself diagnosed with unexplained secondary infertility after a second trimester loss in 2014.

 One surgery and one year later, when we were ready and medically cleared to try again, I decided time was not on my side, and maybe a fertility specialist could help me get pregnant faster.